 The fact that Shulk isn't very interested in food is the first clue that he's really a reanimated corpse.

 Dickson's Wham Line early on ( "Can't say I feel good decieving these kids like this.") is a surprisingly subtle one.
 For one it's your first clue that Dickson isn't as trustworthy as he seems.
 But further, the fact that he calls everyone in your party "kids", even Dunban, clues you in that he's older than he looks.
 Much older.

 Grey and Gray Morality: Shulk is a Nice Guy and well meaning, but openly preaches genocide against all mechon, even those that weren't involved with Fiora's death.
-On the flip side, Egil is a brutal, ruthless dictator, but turns out to have been doing everything he's done in an (misguided) attempt to defeat the real villain.
+On the flip side, their leader is a brutal, ruthless dictator, but turns out to have been doing everything he's done in a (misguided) attempt to defeat the real villain.

 Black and White Morality: Zanza's appearance changes it to this.
 He's a heartless, selfish bastard that cares about nothing but himself and kills everything on Bionis, and his Disciples, apart from Alvis, reasons for having anything to do with him are entirely selfish.
 Doesn't get much more black and white than that.

 Fur Bikini: The jungle-themed armors look like this when worn by the women.

 Gainaxing: Done by Sharla and Vanea have some noticeable... bounce to them.
 It's very evident during cutscenes.

 Visions of the future play a key role in both story and gameplay, and new Monado Arts are often introduced in cutscenes (e.g. Purge, Speed), not to be forgotten 5 minutes later.

 When Melia first joins Shulk and company, they don't realize she's a High Entia because her headwings are covered by her hat.
 To keep up the ploy, her headdress can't be removed or replaced until after the High Entia Tomb, long after her real heritage becomes known.